rbuskens/spinnaker.github.io/documentation/getting_started.md

 You need to set up your target deployment environment, which is an AWS or GCP project that will house clusters that are deployed to and managed by Spinnaker.
-You can choose to set up only an [AWS environment](#aws-setup), a [GCP environment](#google-cloud-platform-setup), or both.
+You can choose to deploy to only an [AWS environment](#aws-setup), a [GCP environment](#google-cloud-platform-setup), or both.
 Please follow the appropriate instructions below to get your target deployment environment(s) set up.